bryceaja234-dotcom/Superstar/README.md

 # Superstar
-Its a platform for a user where he can create videos and post
+Its a platform for a user where he can create videos and post by mimicking actions